digital-botanical-gardens-initiative/dendron-dbgi/vault/Buffer.md

 ---
 id: bum7d9d6lnc0a863iqaogka
-title: Buffer Dbgi
+title: Buffer
 desc: ''
-updated: 1655875954705
+updated: 1718369905651
 created: 1645443184300
 ---

 # What is this page

 This page is a buffer note.
-Consiuder it as a scrapbook allowing toi copy / paste and share info that do not necessarily fit in a category / or that will not be kept on the long term.
+Consider it as a scrapbook allowing to copy/paste and share info that do not necessarily fit in a category or that will not be kept on the long term.

 Ideally the buffer is filled from the top (older entries at the bottom)

 ---

 # Buffer